Hamada92/todo_ddd/README.md

 # Gems

-I've used some gems to help with development:
+I used some gems to help with development:

 1. Jbuilder for JSON responses.
 2. Scenic to build SQL views in PostgreSQL.